rjsebening/n8n-nodes-umsatzio/CREDENTIALS.md

 2. In the left-hand menu, go to **Settings → Integrations**.
 3. Select the section **API Keys**.
 4. Copy the **API Key**.
-5. If you lose the key, you must create a new one.
-6. Deleted keys become invalid immediately.

 ## ⚙️ Use in n8n